 Uttarayan is one of the most important Hindu festivals observed in

 Gujarat and Maharashtra.
 The festival is popularly known throughout as Makar Sankranti.
 The festival is dedicated to Lord Surya.
 India Gujarat, the festival is today synonymous with the Kite festival.
-In 2013, the date of Uttarayan is January 14.
-It must be noted that Makar Sankranti Holy bath period is on the morning of January 15 in 2013.
+In 2016, the date of Uttarayan is January 14.

 Uttarayan is the day when the Sun leaves Dhanus and enters the Makar rashi or the Capricorn.
 This marks the beginning of Uttarayan Punyakalam, a period of six months which is considered highly auspicious.
 It is believed to be the day time of the Devas.
 Uttarayan also signals the onset of spring throughout the northern hemisphere.